Stay snug outdoors when temperatures plummet: Our experts pick the top winter sleeping bags of 2024

 In this guide we’ve focused on sleeping bags suitable for fully-fledged winter wild camps, with snowy ground and sub-zero temperatures.
 We have included products with comfort ratings ranging from -4°C to -10°C to enable a finetuned decision to your temperature needs.
 There’s a good range of prices and weights too.

-Best winter sleeping bags in detail
+Best winter sleeping bags reviewed:

 Best in Test